 Breastfed newborns need to feed frequently – at least 8-12 times in a 24 hour period.
 This is because breastmilk is more easily digested than formula.
 Baby’s stomach is the size of a small marble when first born so it needs to be replenished more often with frequent feedings.
-Even as baby grows and their stomach capacity increases, they still continue to nurse frequently—again, completely normal!
+Even as baby grows and their stomach capacity increases, it can feel like your baby won’t stop feeding—again, completely normal!
 Find out more about baby’s stomach size here.

-Babies need to feed very often, especially in the early weeks and months, as they teach your body how much milk to make and to get the nutrients they need to grow and develop.
-When baby has the instinct to feed and be close to you, it can often make you feel like you’re feeding constantly… but remember this is very normal and it doesn’t last forever.
+As newborn babies need to feed very often, especially in the early weeks and months, they teach your body how much milk to make to get the nutrients they need to grow and develop.
+When baby has the instinct to feed and be close to you, it can often make you feel like you’re feeding your baby constantly… but remember this is very normal and it doesn’t last forever.

 Why does Cluster Feeding happen?